apurvapothumarthi/life-expectancy-analysis/README.md

+EDIT: File was re-uploaded from Google Colab to allow you to open it easily with Colab.
+No edits were made in the code.

 Life expectancy analysis and prediction model

 The code for the preprocessing, EDA and model can be found here.
 You can run the program on Jupyter or Google Colab.